- Call if you have questions:

 Murray Bowen, M.D.

-I am deeply grateful to Murray Bowen.
+In gratitude I am deeply grateful to Murray Bowen.
 A revolutionary thinker and pioneer, Murray Bowen (1913–1990) was the first psychiatrist to develop a theory of human behavior based on the family as an emotional unit.
 Bowen demonstrated this in his own family encouraging others, like this author, to alter one’s participation in the ongoing system, allowing change to take place.

 Bowen believed in me when I was struggling, gave me a hand up, accepted me into postgraduate training at the Georgetown University Family Center despite my having only two years of college, and then allowed me to take photos in exchange for tuition to various symposiums.
 After four years of family systems theory training, he hired me to work at the Georgetown University Family Center as the audio visual (A/V) coordinator, saying it was easier to teach me the A/V role than teach an A/V expert Bowen theory.